sslerose/UKAL-Neutron-Simulation/README.md

 alias geant4make="setup_geant4"
 # <<< geant4 initialize >>>
 ```
+where the three exports after the if statement have been added.

 To generalize the above to any project, change step (1) to whichever directory the project is in, follow steps (2) -- (4) as normal, then launch using `./executable_name`, where the executable's name will be listed in the terminal after it has been created.